 iii.
 Rest for 30 seconds to 3 minutes before starting the main workout set

 This leads to muscles and joints being warmed up with the exact mechanics that will be performed on the workout set.
 It reduces the chances of using momentum to lift weights, allows you to lift maximum weight in the main set, makes muscles less susceptible to injury and provides for a sort of dress rehearsal for breathing and motor skill.

-Rule 2 – Maximum muscle fiber recruitment
+Rule 2 – Maximum muscle fibre recruitment

-This is the golden principle of weight training — the more muscle fibers you recruit, the more you can lift.
+This is the golden principle of weight training — the more muscle fibres you recruit, the more you can lift.
 The more you lift, the more calories you burn both during exercise and as after-burn.

 Fuel for strength training

 Now, as we know, weight training uses the anaerobic system, more specifically the glycogen lactic acid system.
 The muscles contract and therefore perform exercises using their stored glycogen stores.
 Muscle glycogen is not just short in supply but takes a long time to replenish once its stores are exhausted.
 With regular exercise, our body adapts and responds by increasing its ability to store muscle glycogen.
 But for beginners or even trained athletes, the sequence of exercise is of paramount importance because you don’t want to run out of fuel before you reach the main task or perform the big calorie-burning exercises.